Prâslea the Brave and the Golden Apples: Tale type

 Professor Michael Meraklis cited that the tale type AaTh 301A shows the "typical beginning" of the dragon stealing the apples from the King's apple tree in the royal garden, and the three princes holding a watch at night for the nocturnal thief.
 Likewise, French folklorist Paul Delarue established that this was subtype 301A of type AaTh 301 in the French Folktale Catalogue, with the title Les Fruits d'Or ("The Golden Fruits"), wherein a mysterious thief steals the golden fruits from a wonderful tree.

 In this regard, the opening of the Romanian tale has been noted to resemble the opening of German tale The Golden Bird (type ATU 550, "Bird, Horse and Princess").
 In addition, professor Nai-tung Ting suggested that this introductory episode was a later addition to a simpler form of the narrative.

-Researcher Milena Benovska-Sabkova suggested that this "alternative" opening to tale type ATU 301 seems to be a development of the tale in the Balkanic region, since Bulgarian, Greek and Romanian variants show this opening episode.
+Researcher Milena Benovska-Sabkova suggested that this "alternative" opening to tale type ATU 301 seems to be a development of the tale in the Balkan regions, since Bulgarian, Greek and Romanian variants show this opening episode.
 Further studies by professor Joseph Szövérffy indicate that "most of the versions of this type come from Eastern Europe, Asia Minor, and the area surrounding the Mediterranean".